pypa/pip/docs/html/topics/workflow.md

-# Pip is not a workflow tool
+# Pip is not a workflow management tool

 The core purpose of pip is to *install packages*.
 Whilst installing packages is an important part of most Python development workflows, it is only one part.